Kinshasa Central Market: Organization and operation

-These units operate with a strictly limited number of personnel, proportional to the operational needs of the market.

 Practical norms

 Informal leasing, stall management, revenue distribution, and deviations

 A woman dressed in a traditional African dress with a bright pink headscarf beside her young daughter wearing a maroon hijab and a patterned skirt in Kinshasa.

 Vendors wishing to rent a shop in the market are officially required to pay a rental guarantee and a monthly rent set by urban government decree.
 These shops may not be sublet, nor can lease agreements be transferred informally.
 In contrast, stallholders do not pay a guarantee or monthly rent; instead, they pay a daily occupancy fee, which is also regulated by decree.
 Despite these rules, enforcement is often inconsistent.
 In practice, vendors sometimes transfer their usage rights informally, and enforcement of abandonment clauses (e.g., losing a stall due to prolonged absence) is irregular.

 Official decrees establish a revenue-sharing formula for stall rental fees: 5% to the urban treasury, 65% for market operations and sanitation, 20% for the city hall's market management board, and 5% each for the local commune and vendors' unions.
 However, this distribution is frequently compromised.
 Administrators often divert funds to satisfy informal demands from senior public officials, political patrons, or clientelist networks.
 This reallocation reduces the resources available for market maintenance and operations.
 Vendors' unions frequently report not receiving their designated shares, and in some instances, administrators have opted to pay undeclared commissions to union delegates directly, undermining the unions' financial independence and organizational strength.